 From 2008 to 2010, Chris Hayes was an adjunct professor of English at St. Augustine College in Chicago and a Bernard L. Schwartz fellow at New America Foundation.

-In 2010, Chris Hayes reported on progressive activists' work to resuscitate the "public option" during the 2009-2010 health care fight.
+In 2010, Chris Hayes reported on progressive activists' work to resuscitate the "public option" during the healthcare fight.

-On August 1, 2011, MSNBC announced that Chris Hayes would host a two-hour morning show on Saturdays and Sundays, going into depth on current issues.
+On August 1, 2011, MSNBC announced that Chris Hayes would host a two-hour morning show on Saturdays and Sundays, delving into current issues.

 On September 17, 2011, the first airing of Up with Chris Hayes took place, featuring a live interview with Nancy Pelosi.

-On May 27, 2012, Memorial Day Weekend, Chris Hayes made comments on air regarding the use of the word "heroism" as applied to American servicemen killed in action, generating widespread controversy.
-Hayes apologized on his blog.
+On May 27, 2012, during Memorial Day Weekend, Chris Hayes made controversial comments on air regarding the use of the word "heroism" when referring to American servicemen killed in action.

-On his June 2, 2012, show, Chris Hayes devoted a discussion to his comments about heroism and the disconnect between civilians and the military, in response to the controversy generated.
+On June 2, 2012, Chris Hayes devoted a discussion on his show to his comments about heroism and the disconnect between civilians and the military.

-In June 2012, Chris Hayes' first book, Twilight of the Elites: America After Meritocracy, was published by Crown Publishing Group.
+In June 2012, Chris Hayes's first book, Twilight of the Elites: America After Meritocracy, was published by Crown Publishing Group.

-On March 14, 2013, MSNBC announced that Chris Hayes would take over the time slot formerly hosted by Ed Schultz.
-At 34 years old, he became the youngest host of a prime-time show on any of the country's major cable news channels.
+On March 14, 2013, MSNBC announced that Chris Hayes would take over the time slot formerly hosted by Ed Schultz, who would move to the weekends.
+At 34 years old, Hayes became the youngest host of a prime-time show on any of the country's major cable news channels.

-On Monday, April 1, 2013, All In with Chris Hayes, Chris Hayes's first prime-time show, premiered on MSNBC.
+On April 1, 2013, All In with Chris Hayes, Chris Hayes's first prime-time show, premiered.

-In March 2017, Chris Hayes' second book, A Colony in a Nation (about the US criminal justice system), was published by W. W. Norton.
+In March 2017, Chris Hayes's second book, A Colony in a Nation (about the US criminal justice system), was published by W. W. Norton.

 In April 2017, Chris Hayes was a featured author at the L.A.
 Times Festival of Books, which took place at the campus of University of Southern California (USC).